nvelopuk/LogicalExpressionBuilder/readme.md

 - Builder web UI is template based, allowing you to defined your own logical expressions
 - Supports multiple levels of logical expression

+# Web UI
+- Attempts to make construction and management of complex logical expressions available through a simple user interface
+- Available options presented by the tool adjusted depending on context to help reduce information overload for the end user
+- No limit of expression depth
+- Not limited to boolean outcomes like many predicate builders, outcome can be any type, making this useful for not only predicates but evaluating scoring or other algorithms

+# Server side interpreter
+- Could be tailored for other uses but currently built using DataTables, expressions evaluated by Column DataExpressions
+- DataTable constructed dynamically based on the available layers of questions, sections, dimensions

 # Installation
 This is just a repo containing a demo website to run an example of the tool.
 Clone the repo and run it.